 Semen analysis is most commonly used in two instances, both of which have to do with fertility.
-The first reason is that a male will have this procedure done after a vasectomy to see if it was successful; it will also be conducted after a vasectomy reversal to see if that was successful as well.
+The first reason is that a male will have this procedure done after a vasectomy to see if it was successful, and it will also be conducted after a vasectomy reversal to see if that was successful as well.
 Another common usage for a semen analysis is to determine if the male partner is the reason for a couple’s infertility.
-In conducting a semen analysis a specialist will examine for irregularities and for abnormally low sperm counts, both of which can lead to a failed pregnancy attempt.
+In conducting a semen analysis, a specialist will check for irregularities and abnormally low sperm counts, both of which can lead to a failed pregnancy attempt.

-Irregularities in sperm can mean any number of different things.
+Irregularities in sperm can mean a number of different things.
 For example, a sperm may be rendered ineffective if it has a double tail or a double head.
-There have also been instances where individual sperm are simply too small to be useful.
+There are also instances where individual sperm are simply too small to be useful.
 If any of these problems or others are discovered, a specialist may be able to offer a viable option for treatment.

 Collection for Semen Analysis/Sperm Count

-The most common method for a doctor to collect the semen sample is by having the male subject masturbate and ejaculate into a cup.
-Other methods include the male and his female partner partaking in intercourse while making use of a condom that is specially designed to retain a sample of semen.
-The other common option that is chosen for couples is for them to participate in intercourse as they normally would, except towards the end of intercourse, the male ejaculates into a cup.
-This process is referred to medically as, coitus interruptus.
+The most common method for a doctor to collect a semen sample is by having the male subject ejaculate into a cup.
+Other methods include the male and his female partner partaking in intercourse while using a condom that is specially designed to retain a sample of semen.
+One other common option for couples is to have intercourse as they normally would, except the male ejaculates into a cup.
+This process is referred to medically as coitus interruptus.